qberry-io/qberryduino-gateway-one/README.md

 char APN_USER [] = "";
 char APN_PASS [] = "";
 ```
-### An Important Notice for Compiling and Uploading the Sketch
+### An important notice for Compiling and Uploading the Sketch
 Please be sure that you're compiling for the right microcontroller.
 For example: If you will use an "Arduino Mini Pro 8 MHz, 3.3v with Atmega328P" you need to be sure;
 * "ATmega328P (3.3v, 8MHz)" is selected on "Arduino IDE > Tools > Processor"